How your alumni community can support new graduates

 Host AMAs on specific topics

-As the Class of 2020 comes to terms with a hostile job market and mourns loss of traditions, there’s so many questions that these new graduates need answered.
+As your graduates come to terms with a hostile job market and mourn loss of traditions, there’s so many questions that these new graduates need answered.
 Provide value to your new graduates by organizing an Ask Me Anything session by roping in expert alumni to answer specific questions.
-If your graduates are concerned about getting a job in this bad economy, get career specialists in your alumni community on board and schedule an open AMA session to allow your Class of 2020 graduates to ask away.
+If your graduates are concerned about getting a job in this bad economy, get career specialists in your alumni community on board and schedule an open AMA session to allow your graduates to ask away.

 Washington State University Alumni Association’s hosting weekly AMA sessions with alumni employers who are ready to talk to all majors in the fields of arts, science, and health.
 Head over to WSU’s alumni website to read more.

-To the brave warriors of Class of 2020, hang in there as this is only the ending of the first chapter of a grand adventure.
+To the next batch of graduates, hang in there, as this is only the ending of the first chapter of a grand adventure.
 And to all our incredible partners who are going above and beyond to help and support their young graduates, we stand with you and promise to continue delivering the best ideas and strategies to make your job easier.